 The program is led by a collaboration of studios, networks, and pathway providers and focuses on entry-level, below-the-line production and corporate entertainment opportunities.
 EIFCP was formally announced in May 2021 in Variety and Deadline Hollywood.

 Job seekers without personal connections within the entertainment community often find a barrier to entry, and this contributes to the ongoing lack of diversity in the entertainment industry.
-In addition, producers and production teams do not have adequate hiring support to search for candidates that create more inclusion, so EIFCP works to ensure that diverse candidates are presented to hiring teams for available positions.
+In addition, hiring managers and production teams do not have adequate hiring support to search for candidates that create more inclusion, so EIFCP works to ensure that diverse candidates are presented to hiring teams for available positions.

 With an increased commitment to inclusion, networks and studios are looking to the EIF Careers Program to help them hire and advance job candidates from underrepresented backgrounds.